Benchmarking Information Scrambling

 We also note the similarity between our approach and randomized benchmarking (RB) protocol \cite{Emerson2005Scalable,Magesan2011Scalable} for quantum computers.
 Indeed, our approach inherits the main benefits of RB, i.e., it is scalable and is independent with errors in state initialization and readout.

-In practice, subsystem state initialization and measurement may not be directly accessible.
-For these systems, the corresponding steps in the protocol can be adapted as \begin{enumerate} \item[1'.]
-Measure a local observable with a discrete set of outcomes. \item[3'.]
-Measure the same observable, and evaluate the coincide rate, i.e., the probability that the two measurements produce the same outcome. \end{enumerate} It can be verified that the coincidence rate is identical to the fidelity of the same subsystem on which the measurements are performed.

 As an illustration, we study a fast scrambling model recently proposed in Ref.~\cite{Belyansky2020Minimal}.
-We perform simulations of this model under decoherence and compare our protocol with a standard OTOC measurement.

 The evolution unitary in the fast scrambling model consists of repetitive layers of circuit evolution.
 Each layer (Fig.~\ref{fig:otoc}a, right) is composed of Haar random single-qubit unitaries, immediately followed by a global entangling gate, i.e., which for $n$ qubits is given by

-where $g$ is a constant parameter that controls the scrambling strength.
-This building block can be viewed as a trotterization of the evolution generated by a spin Hamiltonian with strong random local fields (generating single-gate random rotations) and all-to-all two-body couplings (creating the global entangling gate).
+where $g$ is a constant parameter that controls the scrambling strength, and $Z_i$ is the Pauli $Z$ operator applied on the $i$th qubit.
+This building block can be viewed as a Trotterization of the evolution generated by a spin Hamiltonian with strong random local fields (generating single-gate random rotations) and all-to-all two-body couplings (creating the global entangling gate).

-To simulate the effect of a noisy environment, we introduce errors in each layer of the single-qubit gates --- after each single-qubit Haar random gate, a Pauli $X$-gate and a Pauli $Z$-gate are applied independently with probability $p$.
+To simulate the effect of a noisy environment, we introduce errors in each layer of the single-qubit gates---after each single-qubit Haar random gate, a Pauli $X$ gate and a Pauli $Z$ gate are applied independently with probability $q$.
 Note that this error channel of the system qubits can be extended to a unitary evolution in an enlarged Hilbert space including ancillary qubits.
 Hence, the error model describes a decoherence process as well.
-We now have two parameters, $g$ and $p$, that control the strength of scrambling and decoherence, respectively.
-Table~\ref{table} lists the parameters we considered, namely, two cases for ideal scrambling (S1 and S2), two cases for strong decoherence (D1 and D2), and the cases (I) where scrambling and decoherence become comparable and compete with each other.
+We now have two parameters, $g$ and $q$, that control the strength of scrambling and decoherence, respectively.
+Table~\ref{table} lists the cases we considered.
+In the following numerical studies, we fix $n=10$.